 If you have a completed foreign upper-secondary education and applied for an evaluation, the recognition statement will indicate whether or not it meets the general entry requirements for Swedish higher education.
 There are a few vocational upper-secondary degrees that don't provide access to higher education; however, the recognition statement can be useful when applying for work.
 The evaluation will also indicate if your previous education provides you with the specific entry requirements needed for particular subjects.
 This will let you know what you need to study further to meet these requirements.

 Click on the image for an example of a recognition statement for upper-secondary education.

 Recognition statement for higher education

-If you have a qualification from higher education or a vocational qualification, the statement describes your foreign education, i.e. where you studied, what qualifications you have, how long the programme was, and compares it to a Swedish qualification.
+If you have a qualification from higher education or vocational education, the statement describes your foreign education, i.e. where you studied, what qualifications you have, how long the programme was, and how it compares to a Swedish qualification.
 A comment describes the specialisation (content) of the foreign qualification.

 In other cases, UHR may not recognise your qualification at all.
-Instead of a statement, you receive a letter in which we explain why.
-If possible, we refer you to other public authorities and organisations.
+Instead of a statement, you'll receive a letter in which we explain why.
+If possible, we'll refer you to other public authorities and organisations.

 When your foreign qualification is deemed comparable to a Swedish qualification, this means that your degree has an academic foundation and has a place and purpose in the Swedish education system equivalent to that in the foreign education system.
 Please note, however, that there may be differences in their content.